Revolution-Populi/revpop-web3portal/README.md

 ## BrowserStack

-The BitShares UI is integrated with BrowserStack (https://www.browserstack.com) to allow manual compatibility testing across devices and browser versions.
+The Revpop Web3Portal is integrated with BrowserStack (https://www.browserstack.com) to allow manual compatibility testing across devices and browser versions.
 In the future we will switch to a automated Selenium testing framework.
 ![image](https://user-images.githubusercontent.com/33128181/48697885-05f8d880-ebe6-11e8-95a2-d87516cbb3d9.png)

 ## Release Branches